-We thank Judith Zander (University of Bayreuth) for support in the NRR experiment and Markus Heyer (DLR) for support in supercritical drying.
+We thank Judith Zander (University of Bayreuth) for support in the NRR experiment, Markus Heyer (DLR) for support in supercritical drying, Dr. Peter Mechnich (DLR) and Alexander Francke (DLR) for support in Xray quantitative phase analysis.

 Conflict of interest

 The authors declare no conflict of interest.